jeongwonkwak/Speech-To-Code-Project/README.md

 # Speech-Text-Project
-> Translation model for coding education
+> Translation model for coding education project

  This project aims to create a translation model that converts `speech` into `code` using text-mining and speech-recognition.